andraglavan-zz/Blog/s3_replication_tf.md

  * At Destination: Accept the replication

 If both buckets have the encryption enabled, things will go smoothly.
 Same way it goes if both are unencrypted.
-But if the Source bucket is unencrypted and the Destination bucket uses AWS KMS customer master keys (CMKs) to encrypt the Amazon S3 objects things get a bit more interesting.
+But if the Source bucket is unencrypted and the Destination bucket uses AWS KMS customer master keys (CMKs) to encrypt the Amazon S3 objects, things get a bit more interesting.

 ## What is the solution?
 One of the best advices I have received while working with software for infrastructure as code in AWS, was that if I am going to deploy something new and have troubles with it, one good way to solve it is to go into the AWS console, and try to manually create what I need.
 This makes things clearer and helps to understand better what it's needed and how it needs to be modified in order to make it work.\
 This was the process I followed, and after a few hours of trials and a support ticket with AWS, this was solved with the feedback that, this scenario is 'tricky'.\
-The 2 things that must be done, in order to make the CRR work between an unencrypted Source bucket to an encrypted Destination bucket are:
+The 2 things that must be done, in order to make the CRR work between an unencrypted Source bucket to an encrypted Destination bucket are: After the replication role is created
- * After the replication role is created in the Source account, get its ARN and use it to create a new policy.
+ * In the Source account, get the role ARN and use it to create a new policy.
 This policy needs to be added to the KMS key in the Destination account.
- * After the replication role will be created, it will need to be modified to add a new policy to it, to be able to use the KMS key in the Destination account.
+ * Modify the role to add a new policy to it, to be able to use the KMS key in the Destination account.
 For this, the KMS key ARN is needed and the policy will look like this:
  ```
 {
     "Version": "2012-10-17",